 Reacting to Rawlings action on Class 91.3 FM’s 505 on Thursday, January 5, Dr Lamptey said: “It is unfortunate.
 What happened was unfortunate.
 I am not sure anybody in the party will be happy unless somebody who is not prepared to support the party to come back to power.”

-The founder of the National Democratic Congress (NDC) has not failed in recent times and even before, to state his displeasure with the Mahama’s administration as well we with most members of the party.
+The founder of the National Democratic Congress (NDC) has not failed in recent times and even before, to state his displeasure with the Mahama’s administration as well ad with most members of the party.
 He has accused them of unethical behaviour and corruption, which as he indicated, led to the defeat of the party in the December 2016 polls.

 He has as well accused members of the party of sidelining the true principles of the party.

-Meanwhile, while some Ghanaians have made light of the situation, others have displayed their displeasure over the act of the former leader.
-Some have gone to the extent of calling on Mr Rawlings to apologise.
+Meanwhile, while some Ghanaians have made light of the situation, while others have displayed their displeasure over the act of the former leader.
+Some others have gone to the extent of calling on Mr Rawlings to apologise.